top of page

 Digital Articulation Drawing Activities

 If you're looking for something totally unique and different, check out this constellation drawing activity.
-Students use an annotation drawing tool (in Adobe Reader or their teletherapy platform) to create lines between target words, then figure out the constellation they drew.
+Students use an annotate tool (in Adobe Reader or the whiteboard feature of their teletherapy platform) to create lines between target words (as they complete a correct production of each one), then figure out the constellation they drew.

 Star articulation therapy PDF for teletherapy or speech therapy